• Home

 Legacy Lands

 In 2024, MFA nominated 80 acres of land surrounding Kawainui stream for purchase through the Public Access, Open Space and Natural Resources Preservation Commission process or PONC.
-Kawainui was ranked 2nd on the list of properties submitted!
-On April 3rd, 2025, the County Council unanimously approved the resolution to enter negotiations for the purchase of Kawainui using PONC funds.
-It is currently being appraised by the County.
-We hope Kawainui will be the first Hilo property purchased through PONC funds.
+On January 15th, 2026, Kawainui was purchased by the County of Hawaii in perpetuity!!!
+Makahanaloa hopes to steward this ʻāina for the benefit of the community.
+Kawainui was the first Hilo property purchased through PONC funds.
+Read more at about this historic effort at this article by Civil Beat

 Ahupuaʻa Signs